-- 1. adopts the Prioritisation Council Policy (Attachment 1); and - 2. notes the Prioritisation Framework and Manual (Attachment 2).
+- 1. recommends the Prioritisation Council Policy (Attachment 1) to Council for adoption; and - 2. recommends the Prioritisation Framework and Manual (Attachment 2) for Council to note and Administration to adopt.

-The purpose of local government is to be a representative, informed and responsible decision-maker in the interests of its community.
+The purpose of local government is to be a representative, informed and responsible decisionmaker in the interests of its community.
 As well as participating in public policy development and planning activities with other tiers of government, local government also provides a wide range of direct services to its community and a significant range of investments into various types of infrastructure.